algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 Achieving this degree of integration of the native API types with CPython requires the use of PyTypeObject which is exactly what Fabgen does to implement support for operator overload and automatic memory management of native objects.

+We advise you to create a Makefile[^makefile] to automate the compilation of the project.

 ## New FABGen architecture

 FABGen had already a specific architecture for files and folders, so you must follow the pattern.